 Flour: A whole cup.
 I use self-raising flour so that the mixture puffs up a little.
 The flour binds everything together and helps create a kind of thick batter.

 Pan-fried onion and bacon: Some zucchini slice recipes skip the pan-frying.
 I’ve tried this and don’t recommend it.
 Yes it’s faster, but the raw onions add too much moisture.
-The cooking process also adds a lot of flavour!
+The cooking process also brings out extra flavour!

 Zucchini/Courgette: You need just 1 medium to large zucchini – grated.
 The key is to ‘blot’ it with kitchen paper to take out some of the moisture.
 If you don’t do this your slice will still be delicious, but it might end up a bit watery.